doxxedd/dinari.ca/content/posts/finals-simulator - LACTF 2023.md

 ## Flag

 ---
-Just wanna end off by saying thank you for reading this, it was my first writeup so, please suggest edits (top of the page).
+Just wanna end off by saying thank you for reading this, it was my first writeup and my entire inspiration to setup this website and do this writeup was thanks to [LACTF](https://lactf.uclaacm.com/) and [Boschko](https://boschko.ca/).
+Please suggest edits (top of the page).